 | Pros | Cons |

-| Stronger edge support than the O-Sleep foam models | Motion isolation trails the all-foam mattresses slightly |
+| Stronger edge support than the all-foam models | Motion isolation trails dense foam mattresses slightly |

 | More bounce and easier movement for active sleepers | Firmer feel can bother very light side sleepers |

-| Better airflow through coil support core | Surface feel less “hugging” than deep-foam designs |
+| Better airflow through a coil support core | Less “hugging” than deep-foam designs |

-| Solid support for heavier bodies and back sleepers | Generic branding varies slightly by specific listing or vendor |
+| Solid support for heavier bodies and back sleepers | Branding and quilting details can vary by listing |

 Details

-- Firmness: Medium-firm to firm, around 6.5–7
+- Firmness: Medium-firm to firm (about 6.5–7/10)

 - Height: 12 inches

-- Edge Support: Stronger perimeter performance during sitting and lying near the side
+- Edge Support: Stronger perimeter support

 Review Score